lindig/expr/README.md

 $ opam pin add expr https://github.com/lindig/expr.git
 ```

 once this package has been merged into the official Opam repository.

 # Documentation

-To be done; but take a look at:

 * eval.mli for the API
 * parser.mly for the grammar